rjurado01/rails_jwt_auth/README.md

 ## Controller helpers

-RailsTokenAuth will create some helpers to use inside your controllers.
+RailsJwtAuth will create some helpers to use inside your controllers.

 To use this helpers we need to include `WardenHelper` into `ApplicationController`: